Entrepreneurship thrives at UBC.

 Venture Creation and Acceleration

 The entrepreneurship@UBC venture-building program has three stream options: Life Sciences, Core Tech, and Impact. entrepreneurship @UBC offers a wide range of support to develop and grow your venture, from workshops to help you understand your competitive environment and Lean Launch Pad customer discovery, to collaborative startup space and mentorship.
-This includes HATCH, an on-campus incubator for UBC technology ventures.
+This includes HATCH, an on-campus incubator for UBC technology ventures, as well as dedicated space for new ventures in the Vancouver and Kelowna Innovation UBC hubs and in the Graham Lee Innovation Centre on the Vancouver campus.

 Creative Destruction Lab-West